Wider. Deeper. Safer.

 The Houston Ship Channel expansion – Project 11 – will widen the channel by 170 feet along its Galveston Bay reach, from 530 feet to 700 feet.
 It will also deepen upstream segments to 45 feet, make other safety and efficiency improvements, and craft new environmental features.

-With the help of our partners, we aim to begin this work as early as 2021, making the channel safer and more efficient and ensuring this waterway will continue to remain the national economic treasure it is today.
+With the help of our industry partners, we plan to begin work as early as 2021.
+The goal is to make the channel safer and more efficient and ensure the waterway remains a major national asset.

 The time to act is now!